skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 ### Traversal

 Scenegraphs can be traversed in a variety of ways, such as depth-first traversal.
 In scenery, the scenegraph is traversed by default in the same way it is stored.
 The renderer can make further optimisations, such as drawing it in front-to-back order, where spatial sorting is applied after gathering nodes, e.g. to draw transparent objects in the correct way.

 ## The Nodes

-Nodes are the central part of scenery and represent all the entities that can be rendered on-screen.
+Nodes are the elements of the scenegraph, and most of them are entities that can be rendered on-screen.
 These nodes are organised into an ordered, acyclic graph of parent-child relationships.
-Operations, such as mathematical transformations -- such as translations, rotations, or scalings -- are automatically propagated to a `Node`s `children`.
-This way of organising scene contents is called a _scene graph_ and is a standard way in computer graphics to organise scenes hierarchically by their relationship with each other.
+Operations, such as mathematical transformations — such as translations, rotations, or scalings — are automatically propagated to a `Node`s `children`.

 For actually organising nodes into a scene, a special node type exists, the `Scene`. `Node`s attached to a top-level `Scene` element as `children` become the top-level elements of the scene, and can in turn have their own `children`.

 As a short example, a `Scene` might contain a `Node` _Cell_, which has children _Nucleus_ and _ER_.
-The transformations of _Nucleus_ and _ER_ are then relative to _Cell_, and when the _Cell_ moves, so will _Nucleus_ and _ER_.
+The transformations of _Nucleus_ and _ER_ are then relative to _Cell_, and when the _Cell_ moves or rotates, so will _Nucleus_ and _ER_.

 ### Transforms